 Project description

-The Data Privacy Project is a broad data support effort within Utrecht University, the Netherlands and is funded by Utrecht University’s Research IT program and a Digital Competence Center grant from the Dutch Organization for Scientific Research (NWO).
+The Data Privacy Project was a data support effort within Utrecht University, the Netherlands.
+It was funded by Utrecht University’s (FAIR) Research IT program and a Digital Competence Center grant from the Dutch Organization for Scientific Research (NWO).

 The problem

-At the moment, knowledge about handling privacy-sensitive data appears limited or at best, scattered - both among researchers as well as research support.
-This is likely because different disciplines or projects encounter different issues and/or approach them from different angles.
+Knowledge about handling privacy-sensitive data in scientific research has appeared limited or at best, scattered - both among researchers as well as research support staff.
+This could be because different disciplines or projects encounter different issues and/or approach them from different angles.
 Moreover, there is more personal data in scientific research than previously thought, and questions about translating privacy-related legislation into practical guidelines are getting more and more ubiquitous and complex.

 Project aims

-The aim of this project is to develop multidisciplinary knowledge of, tools about, and experience with how researchers can and should deal with personal data, with an emphasis on practical techniques, computational tools, legal policies and user experiences.
+The aim of the Data Privacy Project was to develop multidisciplinary knowledge of, tools about, and experience with how researchers can and should deal with personal data, with an emphasis on practical techniques, computational tools, legal policies and user experiences.

 Project deliverables